thuoanh-95/zoa-extension/README.md

 With the Zalo OA Extension Command Line Interface (ZOA CLI 0.0.1-beta), you can:

-- initialize, build, dev and deploy OA Extension.
+- Initialize, build, develop, and deploy the OA Extension.